Product was successfully added to your shopping cart.

-One of the greatest benefits of making your own kombucha at home is the ability to influence the flavor of the finished product and find new blends for your family.
-Kombucha flavor can be influenced a number of ways including the tea used to initially brew the kombucha, the length of the fermentation period, whether or not you choose to add flavorings, and whether you choose to employ a second fermentation period.
+One of the greatest benefits of making your own kombucha at home is the ability to influence the flavor of the finished product and find new blends that you and your family will enjoy.
+Kombucha flavor can be influenced by choosing a different tea, adjusting the fermentation time or adding flavoring.
+You can learn more about each of these methods and browse our favorite flavoring ideas below!

-Once the initial fermentation period is complete and the scoby removed, you can consume the kombucha as is or choose to add additional flavorings.
+Once the initial fermentation period is complete and the scoby has been removed, consume the kombucha as is or choose to add additional flavoring.

-There are advantages to taking the time to allow the now-flavored Kombucha a second round of fermentation.
+There are advantages to bottling the finished kombucha and fermenting further.
 A second fermentation period allows the flavors to meld and achieve a deeper and more complex flavor profile.
-Further, if bottled in an airtight container (see below), the live yeast and bacteria in the kombucha will continue to consume the tea and sugar that remained after the primary fermentation process was completed and the scoby was removed, along with any sugar from juice or fruit added for flavor.
-A byproduct of fermentation is that the sugar is turned into carbon dioxide giving the kombucha the fizzy texture it is often known for.
+Additionally, if bottled in an airtight container, the carbon dioxide produced during fermentation will remain, giving the kombucha the fizzy texture it is often known for.

 Use caution when opening the bottle.
-Creation of carbon dioxide during the secondary fermentation period means the contents of the bottle will be under pressure and caution should be used when opening the bottle.
-We recommend covering the bottle with a cloth to catch any spraying liquid, and opening the bottle slowly while applying downward pressure.
+Creation of carbon dioxide during the secondary fermentation period means the contents of the bottle will be under pressure, and caution should be used when opening the bottle.
+We recommend covering the bottle with a cloth to catch any spraying liquid and opening the bottle slowly over the sink while applying downward pressure.